-Synthesis and preclinical evaluation of 11C and 18F- labelleld tiophene derivatives as tracers for the study of Alzheimer's disease and systemic amvloidosis.
+Synthesis and preclinical evaluation of 11C and 18F- labelled tiophene derivatives as tracers for the study of Alzheimer's disease and systemic amyloidosis.

-Gunnar Antoni, Patrik Nordeman, Peter Nilsson, Per Hammarström, Håkan Hall
+Gunnar Antoni, Patrik Nordeman, Peter Nilsson, Per Hammarström.

 Pentameric thiophene scaffold, abbreviated LCOs (luminescent conjugated oligothiophenes) show a striking specificity for protein aggregates associated with prion diseases and AD.
-These fluorescence probes bind to A deposits as well as prefibrillar A and exhibit distinct different emission spectra depending on which protein the molecule is bound to.
-In this project the prime objective is to label a library of tiophene derivative with C and F and investigate the specificity of binding and the potential of this class of compounds as PET tracers for the study of the different protein deposits found in AD patients.
+These fluorescence probes bind to A $\beta$ -deposits as well as prefibrillar A $\beta$ assemblies and neurofibrillary tangles and exhibit distinct different emission spectra depending on which protein the molecule is bound to.
+In this project the prime objective is to label a library of tiophene derivative with $^{11}$ C and $^{18}$ F and investigate the specificity of binding and the potential of this class of compounds as PET tracers for the study of the different protein deposits found in AD patients.
 A potential novelty would be to distinguish by diagnostic imaging with PET between amyloid deposits and neurofibrillary tangles.
 Another interesting opportunity is to study systemic amyloidosis and be able to visualize and quantify amyloid deposits in organs such as, heart, liver, lung and kidney.